CES 2021 TV preview: 8K, OLED, MicroLED screens remain huge, hype shrinks

 - Over-the-air TV could make more headlines in 2021 as additional TVs get NextGen TV tuners, which allow access to 4K antenna broadcasts and more.
 Last year only a handful of such TVs were introduced.
 I also wouldn't be surprised to see separate NextGen TV set-top boxes announced.

 - Home entertainment isn't just about TVs: soundbars saw the same 20% increase in growth, TV mounts saw a 31% jump and routers grew by 50% -- all products at or near the center of the home entertainment space.
-At CES I expect the trend of TV-branded soundbars to grow (Samsung soundbars that work best with Samsung TVs, for example) and TV makers to continue making wall-mounting and other innovative TV-as-furniture solutions easier.
+At CES, I expect the trend of TV-branded soundbars to grow (Samsung soundbars that work best with Samsung TVs, for example) and TV makers to continue making wall-mounting and other innovative TV-as-furniture solutions easier.

-- Overall Baker expects TV sales to decline in 2021 compared to 2020, but that's not a surprise given how much of a blockbuster year TVs had this year.
+- Overall, Baker expects TV sales to decline in 2021 compared to 2020, but that's not a surprise given how much of a blockbuster year TVs had this year.
 "However it is important to point out that we expect 2021 and 2022 sales volumes to be above the 2017-2019 trend as consumers focus more on their entertainment choices and continue to update, upgrade and upsize their TVs."

 In the TV industry as in so many other areas of life, 2020 was unique.
 The CTA has already announced that CES 2022 will take place in Las Vegas again.
 Meanwhile, for this year's virtual, all-digital show my most accurate prediction is the same as ever: CNET will have the latest developments from CES starting in early January.
 Stay tuned.